oelin/vq-vae/README.md

-# VQ-GAN
+# VQ-VAE

-An implementation of VQ-GAN in PyTorch.
+An implementation of VQ-VAE in PyTorch.